-the problem, offered an explanation for its decision that runs counter to the evidence before the agency, or is so implausible that it could not be ascribed to a difference in view or the product of agency expertise.
-Paragency that changes a longstanding policy must also provide a "more detailed justification" if "its new policy rests upon factual findings that contradict those which underlay its prior policy or when its prior policy has engendered serious reliance interests that must be taken into account.
-These principles apply to agency non-enforcement rules as well.
+APA - Arbitrary and Capricious.
+The APA bars agency action that is "arbitrary" or "capricious."91 An agency's action fails this test "if the agency has relied on factors which Congress has not intended it to consider, entirely failed to consider an important aspect of the problem, offered an explanation for its decision that runs counter to the evidence before the agency, or is so implausible that it could not be ascribed to a difference in view or the product of agency expertise.92 An agency that changes a longstanding policy must also provide a "more detailed justification" if "its new policy rests upon factual findings that contradict those which underlay its prior policy[] or when its prior policy has engendered serious reliance interests that must be taken into account."93 These principles apply to agency nonenforcement rules as well.94

-To the extent an agency bases its non-enforcement decision on policy considerations, there are several possible errors the agency might make.
-The agency might not have considered the benefits of robust enforcement - including to parties that have relied on agency enforcement to protect their interests - or might have elevated purported compliance costs to industry over those benefits.
-The agency might have ignored unfavorable evidence or its past factual findings about the effects of non-enforcement or neglected to provide any evidence to support its decision at all.
-Or the agency might have invoked policy considerations as a pretext-e.g., to distract from its desire to favor political
+To the extent an agency bases its nonenforcement decision on policy considerations, there are several possible errors the agency might make.
+The agency might not have considered the benefits of robust enforcement - including to parties that have relied on agency enforcement to protect their interests - or might have elevated purported compliance costs to industry over those benefits.95 The agency might have ignored unfavorable evidence or its past factual findings about the effects of nonenforcement or neglected to provide any evidence to support its decision at all.96